Katherine Laird Cox: Death

-Ka died suddenly on 23 May 1938 while her husband was away on a peace mission in North America and her death has been surrounded by many myths and legends, largely involving Aleister Crowley and witchcraft.
+Ka died suddenly on 23 May 1938 while her husband was away on a peace mission in North America and her death has been surrounded by many myths and legends, largely involving Aleister Crowley and witchcraft, although there is no credible evidence to support these claims.
 Her estate at the time of her death was £6,427.

 Work

 In addition to her activities with the Fabian Society, Ka lectured at Morley College and worked actively for women's suffrage together with her sister Hester.
 Hester had formed a branch of the Women's Social and Political Union in Woking in 1909, and was its secretary till 1913.
 Another local activist, and Bloomsbury member, was Ethel Smythe.

+She contributed to The Guardian's "Country Diary" column.

 During the First World War, a Women's International Congress was held in April 1915 at The Hague, in the Netherlands, which was a neutral state.
 Ka was one of the 156 British delegates (the British General Committee), but all but three were prevented from crossing the North Sea by Winston Churchill.
 In January 1916, Ka answered a call for volunteers from the Serbian Relief Fund to work with refugees in Corsica.
 She was awarded the MBE for this work, but declined it.
 Later she worked at the Admiralty, where she met her future husband, Lieutenant Commander William Arnold-Forster.
 In Germany in 1933 she worked for the release of Kurt Hahn from the Nazis, and with her husband helped him establish Gordonstoun School in 1934.
 In Cornwall, she became the first woman to be appointed as a magistrate.